Worst-Case Services and State-Based Scheduling: Min-Plus Services

-According to this theorem, if a flow passes through a network of servers and is guaranteed a min-plus service by each server along its path, the end-to-end service to it can be modeled by a single min-plus service.
+According to this theorem, if a flow passes through a network of servers and is guaranteed a min-plus service by each server along its path, its end-to-end service can be modeled by a single min-plus service.
 This makes min-plus services amenable to network performance analysis.
-In addition, notice that, in (\ref{E:MPSComposability}), even if $M^\text{I}$ and $M^\text{II}$ are both spectral matrices, $M$ is not guaranteed to be one.
-Of course, we can always use (\ref{E:MtoS}) to turn $M$ into $S$, but we will thus lose the simplicity of (\ref{E:MPSComposability}).
+Notice that, in (\ref{E:MPSComposability}), even if $M^\text{I}$ and $M^\text{II}$ are both spectral matrices, $M$ is not guaranteed to be one.
+Of course, we can always use (\ref{E:MtoS}) to turn $M$ into $S$, but the simplicity of (\ref{E:MPSComposability}) is then lost.